When Light Breaks In

 His light illuminates motives, timing, and direction.
 It allows you to make decisions not based on pressure or popularity, but on principle.

-So, whether you're building a brand, raising a family, launching a product, or healing from pain, here's what you need to know: The light of Christ is not situational.
+So, whether you're building a brand, raising a family, launching a product, or healing from pain, here's what you need to know: The light of Christ isn't situational.

 It's foundational.